gramener/gramex/gramex/guide/debug/README.md

    run until this line and start the debugger.
 1. When Gramex is running, you press `Ctrl+D` on the console at any time.
 Python will start the debugger.
-1. Run `gramex --debug.exception=true`.
+1. Run `gramex --settings.debug`.
 When there's an exception, Python will start the debugger at the line before the error.
-(This was `debug_exception=True` in Gramex 1.0.7.)
+(This was called `debug_exception` in Gramex 1.0.7 and `debug.exception` in Gramex 1.0.8.
+It is not merged into `settings.debug`.)
 1. Run Gramex via `python -m pdb /path/to/gramex/__main__.py`.

-You can also use [WinPDB](http://winpdb.org/docs/) -- a cross-platform GUI for pdb -- on Gramex using:
+You can use [WinPDB](http://winpdb.org/docs/) -- a cross-platform GUI for pdb -- on Gramex using:

     :::shell